 Ask a Doc - Can I be with my daughter when she wakes up from surgery?

 In this video, pediatric surgeon Dr. John German answers a parent's question about being with his child after surgery.

 Causes of Appendicitis: Dr. Reyna - CHOC Children’s General Pediatric Surgery

 Meet Dr Troy Reyna as he talks about the appendix and the causes of appendicitis.

-Hernias and Children: Dr. Reyna, CHOC Children's
+Lumps and Bumps in Children: Dr. Reyna, CHOC Children's

 News and Announcements